Early Verification of Legal Compliance via Bounded Satisfiability Checking: Bounded Satisfiability Checking Problem

-\begin{example} Consider our DCC system requirements and the privacy data property $P1$ stating that if personal health information is not accurate or not up-to-date, it should not be accessed (see Fig.~\ref{fig:formulas}). $P1$ is not respected by the set of DCC requirements $\{req_0, req_1, req_2\}$ because $\neg P1 \wedge req_0 \wedge req_1 \wedge req_2$ is \emph{satisfiable}.
+The satisfiability of MFOTL properties is generally undecidable since MFOTL is expressive enough to describe the blank tape problem~\cite{post-47} (which has been shown to be undecidable).
+Despite the undecidability result, we can derive a bounded version of the problem, \textit{bounded satisfiability checking} (BSC), for which a sound and complete decision procedure exists.
+When facing a hard instance for satisfiability checking, the solution to BSC provides bounded guarantees (i.e., whether a solution exists within a given bound).
+In this section, we first define satisfiability checking and then the BSC problem for MFOTL formulas. \emph{Satisfiability checking}~\cite{DBLP:journals/tosem/PradellaMP13} is a verification technique that extends model checking by replacing a state transition system with a set of temporal logic formulas.
+In the following, we define satisfiability checking of \mfotl formulas. \begin{definition}[Satisfiability Checking of \mfotl Formulas] Let $P$ be an \mfotl formula over a signature $S = (C, R, \iota)$, and let $\reqs$ be a set of \mfotl requirements over $S$. $\reqs$ complies with $P$ (denoted as $\reqs \Rightarrow P) $ iff $\bigwedge_{\psi\in \reqs} \psi \wedge \neg P$ is \emph{unsatisfiable}.
+We call a solution to $\bigwedge_{\psi\in \reqs} \psi \wedge \neg P$, if one exists, a \emph{counterexample} to $\reqs \Rightarrow P$. \end{definition} \begin{example} Consider our DCC system requirements and the privacy data property $P1$ stating that if personal health information is not accurate or not up-to-date, it should not be accessed (see Fig.~\ref{fig:formulas}). $P1$ is not respected by the set of DCC requirements $\{req_0, req_1, req_2\}$ because $\neg P1 \wedge req_0 \wedge req_1 \wedge req_2$ is \emph{satisfiable}.
 The counterexample $\sigma_2$ (shown in Fig.~\ref{fig:traces}) indicates that data can be re-collected, and the re-collection does not have the same time restriction as the updates.
-If a fourth policy requirement $req_3$ (Fig.~\ref{fig:formulas}) is added to prohibit re-collection of collected data, then property $P1$ would be respected ($\{req_0, req_1, req_2, req_3\} \Rightarrow P1$). \end{example}
+If a fourth policy requirement $req_3$ (Fig.~\ref{fig:formulas}) is added to prohibit re-collection of collected data, then property $P1$ would be respected (i.e., $\{req_0, req_1, req_2, req_3\} \Rightarrow P1$). \end{example}